-Some features, such as multiple channels are easy to implement and look impressive on paper, but in reality don’t make much of a difference in the hearing aid’s actual performance to the average hearing aid user.
-Interestingly, some smaller manufacturers push these “paperweight” features as they tend to be lacking in the technically difficult features that really matter to user benefit.
+Some features, such as multiple channels, are easy to implement and look impressive on paper, but in reality don’t make much of a difference in the hearing aid’s actual performance for the average hearing aid user.
+Interestingly, some smaller manufacturers push these “paperweight” features as they tend to lack in the technically difficult features that really matter most to user benefit.
 You

 This article will reveal which features you should consider having in your next hearing aid to achieve the best possible benefit available today.
 We have filtered out all the fluff, as well as the features such as effective feedback management, open fitting, Impulse Noise management, Noise reduction, Telecoil, electronic wind noise reduction etc., which are already well established.

 Automatic Directional microphones – For better speech understanding in noise

 Hearing aids have been able to effectively improve hearing in quiet situations pretty much since their inception.
 Over the last decade there really hasn’t been much difference between different hearing aid models’ performance in quiet situations.
 There are some factors which affect an individual person's ability to hear well with hearing aids, but overall, most proper hearing aids do a great job of optimising hearing in quiet if fit professionally.

 The only proven way to achieve this is through the use of directional microphones.
 A modern directional microphone system consists of two microphones on each hearing aid.
-When the directional microphone system is activated, the hearing aid focusses the direction of sound pick-up forward.
+When the directional microphone system is activated, the hearing aid focuses the direction of sound pick-up forward.
 This means you hear loudest from the direction you are looking at, while sounds next to and behind you are suppressed.

 There are several levels of directionality, listed below in order of complexity, from least to most complex.

 Multi-Band Directionality – Follows multiple sound sources behind you, suppressing them even if they move or you move your head.
 The number of bands range from around 4 up to 48 in some more advanced models.
 This requires more processing has been available for the last decade or so.
 This improves your hearing in noise further and can suit a mild to moderate speech in noise difficulty.

-This provides maximum pickup in a narrow beam in front of the hearing aid user, while offering maximum suppression behind the hearing aid user.
+This provides maximum pickup in a narrow beam in front of the hearing aid user while offering maximum suppression behind the hearing aid user.
 More modern versions of this can automatically trigger and follow the loud noises behind you.

 It is also critical you work with the hearing aid to get the most out of its directional microphones.
 Basically, keep noise to your back and the person you are listening to, to your front.
 We have an article detailing tips and tricks to get the most out of your hearing aids here.